9anhayu1h/File-Organizer/README.md

 [Example: organizeFiles method in main](https://github.com/9anhayu1h/File-Organizer/blob/main/NewCode/Main.java)

 ### File I/O:
-The FileIO class provides methods for saving a FolderNameAndPath object to a file using serialization.
+The History class provides methods for saving a user input to a file using serialization.
-The setFilePath method sets the file path for saving the object, and the saveToFile method serializes the FolderNameAndPath object and saves it to the specified file path.
-Serialization allows objects to be converted into a byte stream for storage or transmission.
+The savePath method get user input from GUI class and write it to txt file using fileReader and bufferedWriter.
 [Example: History](https://github.com/9anhayu1h/File-Organizer/blob/main/NewCode/History.java)

 ### Anonymous Inner Class or Functional Interface/Lambda Expression: